 In general, you will have the same federal income tax obligations with respect to dividends credited to your account under the Plan as other holders of shares of Delhi Bank Corp. common stock who elect to receive cash dividends directly.
-You are treated for income tax purposes as having received, on the dividend payment date, a dividend in an amount equal to the value of the Delhi Bank Corp. common stock credited to your account under the Plan, even though that amount was not actually received by you in cash but, instead, was applied to the purchase of additional shares for your account.
+You are treated for income tax purposes as having received, on the dividend payment date, a dividend in an amount equal to the fair market value of the Delhi Bank Corp. common stock credited to your account under the Plan, even though that amount was not actually received by you in cash but, instead, was applied to the purchase of additional shares for your account.

-The basis of each share credited to your account pursuant to the dividend reinvestment aspect of the Plan is the value of the common stock when purchased at the fixed price, and the holding period for such shares begins on the day after the shares are acquired for a participant's account.
+The basis of each share credited to your account pursuant to the dividend reinvestment aspect of the Plan is the fair market value of the common stock when purchased, and the holding period for such shares begins on the day after the shares are acquired for a participant's account.
+We intend to make every reasonable effort to determine the fair market value on the dividend payment date and use that value to determine the number of shares purchased with your cash dividend; however, because there is not an active trading market for our common stock, our valuation may be only an approximation of the fair market value.